 How to Use Prerequisite Guides from Multiple Categories

 Prerequisites are guides that contain instructions for one part of a process.
-For example, let's say that you have two work processes that you will be doing, one is replacing the Home Button on your iPhone 5c and the other is replacing the front-facing camera, microphone, and sensor cable assembly.
+For example, let's say that you have two work processes to perform.
+One is replacing the Home Button on your iPhone 5c, and the other is replacing the front-facing camera, microphone, and sensor cable assembly.

 Both of these processes require you to take off the front panel assembly of the iPhone.
-Instead of rewriting the instructions on how to remove the front panel assembly of the iPhone, you can create one guide, a prerequisite guide, on this process and link it to both of these processes.
+Instead of rewriting the instructions for removing the front panel assembly of the iPhone, you can create one guide, a prerequisite guide, on this process and link it to both of these processes.

 All How-To Guides

 As the name implies, prerequisites are often used to import the steps from another guide that occur at the beginning of the new guide that you are creating or editing.
 This method is particularly helpful for introductory procedures, safety protocols, or the beginning stages of multiple procedures.

 Additionally, prerequisites save time in document maintenance.
 Update your Prerequisite Guide and see the changes take place across ALL other guides using it as a prerequisite.
 No more updating the same information across multiple documents!